pvhoffman/dotvim/README.md

     cp ~/.vim/.vimrc ~/.vimrc

+###All###
+Clone fugutive from the link given above from within the bundle directory.

 ###Did it work?###
 See which scripts where loaded in MacVim/gVim by executing:

     :scriptnames

-Pathogen should have been loaded from within your $HOME directory and the included plugines loaded from the bundle directory.
+Pathogen should have been loaded from within your $HOME directory and the included plugins loaded from the bundle directory.